eruizdechavez/npcp/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History
+- 0.1.0-2 Updating package keywords and README.md release history.
+- 0.1.0-1 Added tryme.js example.
-0.1.0 - Initial release
+- 0.1.0 Initial release.

 ## License
 Copyright (c) 2013 Erick Ruiz de Chavez
 Licensed under the MIT license.